Information and resources around COVID-19 coronavirus pandemic.

 VAER have been researching and collating information about what is happening locally, changes to service provision, people willing to help, organisations looking for help and how local businesses are adapting to offer more flexible services.
 This helps our team at The Community Hub response to incoming questions and requests more effectively.

-We have now made this information available on our new searchable website We Care East Ren, where you can easily add a community support around COVID -19 or business deliveries listing.
+We have now made this information available on The Community Hub website, where you can easily add a community support around COVID -19 or business deliveries listing.

 We will also continue to develop this page and update it with new resources.
 Please do let us know of any resources we should add to the page, or share any feedback with us.

 How do we refer volunteers and vulnerable members of our community to groups and organisations?

 How our matching process safeguard individuals and volunteers?

 It is vital that the most vulnerable people in our community know they can access help from local organisations whom they know and trust, and who have the necessary safety measures in place.

 How do we go about getting contact details from people to organisations or volunteers?

 We've been collecting contact details from individuals who visit our community spaces in Barrhead and Newton Mearns.
 We've also been working with partner organisations and hope to work with others, so we can reach more vulnerable people who may need help.

 Resources and Safety Protocols